verenablaschke/dialect-clustering/data/bdpa/README.md

-The data in ```bdpa``` were compiled by Paul Heggarty (transcriptions by Warren Maguire, with revisions by Paul Heggarty), and aligned by Johann-Mattis List (see references).
+The data were compiled by Paul Heggarty (transcriptions by Warren Maguire, with revisions by Paul Heggarty), and aligned by Johann-Mattis List (see references).
 I obtained them via http://alignments.lingpy.org/sources.php#Germanic.

-The group and doculect names in ```database comparisons``` are taken from [Sound Comparisons (Heggarty)](http://www.soundcomparisons.com).
-The data sets that are compared are Sound Comparisons (Heggarty), Languages and Origins in Europe (Renfrew & Heggarty 2009), and the Benchmark Database of Phonetic Alignments (List & Prokić; data from Renfrew & Heggarty 2009).

 ---